 Subject Assessment criteria Performance indicators Sports, games and 1.
-Being physically fit by A pupil will be assessed on arts participating in various his or her ability to participate games and sports in playing with others and in making decisions in sports and arts in general.
-2. Participating skilfully in A pupil will be assessed on games, sports, and arts his or her competitiveness, discipline, collaboration, and daring in sports and games.

-Subject Assessment criteria Performance indicators Subject clubs and Forming subject clubs in A pupil will be assessed in his other areas of different learning areas or her ability to form, guide learning and lead a particular subject club.
+Being physically fit by A pupil will be assessed on arts participating in various his/her ability to participate in games and sports playing with others and make decisions in sports and arts in general.
+2. Participating skilfully in A pupil will be assessed on his/ games, sports, and arts her competitiveness, discipline, collaboration, and daring in sports and games.
+Subject clubs and Forming subject clubs in A pupil will be assessed in his/ other areas of different learning areas her ability to form, guide and learning lead a particular subject club.
 Participating in subject club A pupil will be assessed on his activities in different areas or her ability to participate in of learning activities in different subject clubs.
-Entrepreneurial Formulating different A pupil will be assessed on activities income-generating activities his or her ability to formulate and participate in various production activities at school and at home.
-Using principles of A pupil will be assessed on entrepreneurship his or her ability to organize sustainable entrepreneurial activities.
+Entrepreneurship Formulating different A pupil will be assessed on activities productive activities his/her ability to formulate and participate in various production activities at school and home.
+Using principles of A pupil will be assessed on entrepreneurship his/her ability to organize sustainable entrepreneurship activities.